 Beyond specifications, the EOS R and EOS RP have surprisingly similar control layouts, with just a few important differences between them.
 Before I cover that, however, here is quick size comparison between the two cameras:

 As you can see, the EOS RP is significantly shorter than the EOS R, in large part because the viewfinder area is not as tall.
 However, the grip on the EOS R is also noticeably taller than that of the EOS RP.
-It makes sense that Canon would ship the RP with a small extension grip included; if it did not, some photographers would undoubtedly find the grip uncomfortable.
+No wonder it’s so easy to find extension grips on the market for the EOS RP; without one, some photographers would find the grip uncomfortable.

 Most of the top controls are very similar between these two cameras.
 In terms of differences, the EOS R has an additional top information panel, and an associated “illuminate” button.
 The other major difference is that the Canon EOS R has a “Mode” button within one of the command dials, while the EOS RP has a traditional PASM mode dial instead.
 The locking mechanism for the associated command dial is also different.